 Practice using the flash to create light when natural light is not enough.
 Choose 2 photos and attach to pages behind this page.

-• Choose from options 1, 2, or 3 in the manual and post one photo with flash and one without.
+• Choose from options 1, 2, or 3 on page 32 in the manual and post one photo with flash and one without.